JonahKF/odin-recursion/README.md

-# template
+# recursion

-Template repo for The Odin Project lessons.
-Created during the "Revisiting Webpack" lesson.
+Fibbonaci and Merge Sort algorithms, created for The Odin Project.
+Extraneous webpack code is due to template repo.
+Will clean up before final submission.